Mrcl3/kLfCelvFM1n2urrn/README.md

 ## Dataset

 The dataset used in this project consists of video clips recorded from smartphones, capturing both page flipping and non-flipping actions.
 These videos have been labeled accordingly.
-The frames from these videos have been extracted, saved as individual images.
+The frames from these videos have been extracted and saved as individual images.

 ## Project Steps